This story is set during Order of the Phoenix and after the end of the Yu-gi-oh series.

 Yugi shook his head.
 That name he had never heard before.

 Now that rung a bell at Yugi's.
 He nodded and said, "I've heard a word or two.
 He was said to be an evil wizard, greedy for power who believed that muggles were to serve the wizards of pure-blooded families.
 He rose to power fifteen years ago but died when one of his own spells rebounded on him.
-I picked up different things here and there.
-He didn't sound like a nice person."
+I picked up different things here and there."
+He had been fairly indifferent to it.
+He remembered the evil wizard Atem had locked away and in comparison that one was worse.

 "You have picked up things quite fast for someone newly introduced to the wizard world."